-- Step 8 Save the files and exit. - Step 9 Safely remove the USB device from the local system. - Step 10 Plug in the bootable USB device to the Cisco ISE appliance, restart the appliance, and boot from the USB drive to install Cisco ISE.
+- Step 10 Open ks.cfg file and replace the term "cdrom" with "harddrive --partition=/dev/disk/by-label/ADEOS --dir=/" - Step 11 Save the files and exit. - Step 12 Safely remove the USB device from the local system. - Step 13 Plug in the bootable USB device to the Cisco ISE appliance, restart the appliance, and boot from the USB drive to install Cisco ISE.

-Note When installing Cisco ISE via USB, end of line (EOL) characters must be set to "LF" (not "CR LF").
+When installing Cisco ISE via USB, end of line (EOL) characters must be set to "LF" (not "CR LF").
 The installation via USB doesn't work if EOL characters are "CR LF."